thanasisn/SDR_enhancement_LAP/Clear_sky_model_AERONET_monthly/Clear_sky_model_AERONET_monthly.md

 Create a reference value of radiation for clear sky condition.
 To be used a base for a better approximation or Clearness Index.
+This should only create the irradiance components, all other process will be elsewhere.

+This should be done:

+ - scale Kurudz to TSI.
+ - adjust for day of year / sun distance

 ### Perturbations of: